The Decision

 Where the Plan Broke Down

-The German operational plan had been built around the assumption of rapid, decisive victory.
-When that victory did not materialise, the campaign encountered problems it had not been designed to solve.
+The German operational plan had been built entirely around the assumption of rapid, decisive victory.
+When that victory failed to materialise on schedule, the campaign ran into problems its planners had never designed a solution for.

 Invasion begins